-Here, we describe the main choices that have to be made during Phase 2.
-We also guide through the different options.
+Below we describe the main choices that to be made during Phase 2.

 Instrument mode (singleHR vs. singleUHR)

 This choice has already been made in the Phase 1 proposal.
 The median measured resolving power of the singleHR mode is 140'000 while the singleUHR mode yields R = 190'000.
 The singleUHR mode should be used if the highest spectral resolution is needed; however, the UHR mode leads to a lower S/N than the HR mode.
 An informed choice can be made using the ETC.